Care Through Culinaryâ„¢:

 Meet the Nutritional and Culinary Staff

-Alex Aerni, MS, RD, LD – Registered Dietician
+Alex Aerni, MS, RD, LD – Registered Dietitian

 Alex knew she wanted to study and help others learn about nutrition from sophomore year of high school onwards.
 Alex completed both her undergraduate education in Nutrition and Dietetics as well as her graduate degree through Samford University.
 Alex had the opportunity to rotate at Magnolia Creek as part of her dietetic internship, and during this time, reconfirmed her passion for counseling.
 In her nutrition counseling sessions, Alex incorporates motivational interviewing and intuitive eating principles to help guide clients in their recovery.